 Flood Insurance Study (FIS) means an examination, evaluation, and determination of flood hazards, corresponding water surface elevations, flood hazard risk zones, and other flood data in a community issued by the North Carolina Floodplain Mapping Program (NCFMP).
 The Flood Insurance Study (FIS) is comprised of the following products used together: the Digital Flood Hazard Database, the Water Surface Elevation Rasters, the digitally derived, autogenerated Flood Insurance Rate Map and the Flood Insurance Survey Report.
 A Flood Insurance Survey is a compilation and presentation of flood risk data for specific watercourses, lakes, and coastal flood hazard areas within a community.
 This report contains detailed flood elevation data, data tables and FIRM indices.
 When a flood study is completed for the NFIP, the digital information, reports and maps are assembled into an FIS.
 Information shown on this FIRM is provided in digital format by the NCFMP.
-Base map information shown on this FIRM was provided in the digital FICOOD database and in the Technical Support Data Notebook (TSDN).
+Base map information shown on this FIRM was provided in digital format by the NCFMP.
+The source of this information can be determined from the metadata available in the digital FLOOD database and in the Technical Support Data Notebook (TSDN).